python-cmd2/cmd2/docs/hooks.rst

         def myhookmethod(self):
             self.poutput("before the loop begins")

+To retain backwards compatibility with `cmd.Cmd`, after all registered postloop hooks have been called, the ``postloop()`` method is called.

 Preloop and postloop hook methods are not passed any parameters and any return value is ignored.